Our Story

 They purchased land on the edge of town for $1,000 and together they built the building for $3,000.

-Cinder block, by cinder block.
+Brick by brick.
 Nail by nail.

 Back in those days, they didn’t have enough money to buy a damn broom, and that was no joke.
 Young Norm remembers going home at lunchtime to pick up the broom so they could sweep the shop, then take it back to the house for Mom’s kitchen.